agentheath/portfolio/_drafts/full_versions/content_quality_full.md

 * **Pages with TL;DRs**, **Overviews**, or **Summaries** facilitate quicker understanding and retrieval of key information for humans and AI consumers alike.
 * **Pages with images and/or tables** may be more challenging for LLMs to comprehend.

-We then analyzed this data in two ways: binomial distributions each based on a single signal and a logistic regression model which incorporated a group of signals.
+We then analyzed this data in two ways: binomial distributions, each based on a single signal, and a logistic regression model, which incorporated a group of signals.

 # Results & Findings